-Here at the end of 2016, no one is in any doubt that artificial intelligence (AI) and automation are key components in delivering quality services efficiently.
+No one is in any doubt that artificial intelligence (AI) and automation are key components in delivering quality services efficiently.

 As such, we figured we would shed a bit of light on some of the important concepts to know and understand when it comes to machine learning when applied to moderating content.

-The accuracy level of your AI measures how often it takes the correct decision when moderating.
-If out of 100 jobs, the AI takes the right decision on 95, then your accuracy level is 95%.
-The accuracy level you have for manual moderation can be a good indicator of what you should aim for with automation.
+The accuracy level of your AI measures how often it makes the correct decision when moderating.
+If out of 100 jobs, the AI makes the right decision on 95; then your accuracy level is 95%.
+The accuracy level for manual moderation can be a good indicator of what you should aim for with automation.
 With automation, it’s possible to have very high accuracy levels.

 Part of building a model is training it using big data sets from which it learns patterns.
 There are different ways of approaching this, but here we will cover generic and tailored models.